GRA0007/obsidian-css-inlay-colors/README.md

 Surround a color with square brackets (\`[\#663399]\`) to hide the color name and only show the inlay swatch in live preview and reading mode.

 There's also an option in the plugin settings to hide all color names globally.

+### Custom Palettes

+This plugin supports custom color palettes which you can use by enabling the setting and creating a [CSS snippet](https://help.obsidian.md/snippets) file that targets the palette names you want to support.

+Enabling the setting exposes classes for every inline code block surrounded by parentheses, replacing all spaces with hyphens, and converting to lowercase.
+For example, \`(RAL 170 50 10)\` exposes the class `.ral-170-50-10`.
+If that class gets a `color` set, it will show a color inlay.

+#### Predefined Palettes

+There are 6 [predefined color palettes](./palettes.css) you can download using the button in the settings, and it includes the following:

+- AutoCAD Color Index
+- Australian Color Standard (AS 2700)
+- British Standard Colors (BS 381, BS 4800)
+- Federal Standard (FS 595C, ANA)
+- Pantone
+- RAL Colors (Classic, Design, Effect, Plastics)

 ### Custom CSS